dstackai/dstack.github.io/docs/use-own-servers.md

     dstack-runner.exe config --token <token>
     ```

+!!! tip "Personal Access Token"
+    Use the `dstack token` command of the CLI to get your `Personal Access Token`.
+See [Installation](installation.md#get-a-token)&hellip;

-That's it.
-Now, it's ready to start:
+Once you do it, the daemon is ready to start:

 === "Linux"